zubedooo/AngularJS/README.md

 # Simple AngularJS App

-Just a simple AngularJS App to show some of its power!
+Just a simple AngularJS App

 To run the project, just hit this command on your terminal